tgramblicka/trnka-device/readme.md

+## Raspbian prerequisites:
+Raspbian needs to be on version 10 buster.
+Won't work with version 9 stretch.
+Reason is that MariaDB10.1 (highest possible on 9 - stretch) does not support Sequences.
+Sequences are supported from MariaDB version 10.3+.
+MariaDB 10.3+ on raspbian requires a version 10 - buster.

+See tutorial how to upgrade stretch to buster: https://pimylifeup.com/upgrade-raspbian-stretch-to-raspbian-buster/

 ## Database update with liquibase on raspberry:
 1. connect to raspberry
 2. add character sets of mysql to utf8 if needed in ```/etc/mysql/my.cnf``` to